-If the value is Teamwork, Making a Difference or Respect (for the environment) you might reconnect with each other, with the local community and nature around you, by clearing up a local play area, river, park, or local litter black spot.
+If the value is Teamwork, Making a Difference or Respect (for the environment) you might build stronger bonds with each other, with the local community and with your local environment, by clearing up a local play area, river, park, or litter black spot.

-If the value is Caring or Creativity your group could consider connecting with the residents of a local retirement home and get chatting to them, maybe doing a short performance of a song or skit, or maybe reading them poems and stories.
+If the value is Caring or Creativity your group could consider getting in touch with the residents of a local retirement home and get chatting to them, maybe doing a short performance of a song or skit, or maybe reading them poems and stories.
 Or connect with a school and help them put on fair or other celebration for the local community on World Values Day.

-If your chosen value is Collaboration, Making a Difference, or Social Responsibility you could team up with local charities that would welcome your help.
+If your chosen value is Collaboration, Making a Difference, or Social Responsibility you could team up with a local charity or local project that would welcome your help.
 Perhaps a foodbank.
 Or with someone else who would be really grateful for access to your resources and skills.
-You would be reconnecting with your local community, and also with all the members of your group in the process.
+You would be strengthening your bonds with your local community, and also the bonds between the members of your group in the process.

 These actions could happen online just as easily as offline.
 Bear in mind that schools, charities or not-for-profits usually looking out for help in areas like IT, mentoring, e-commerce and e-marketing and so on.
+And if you prefer to put your values into action in your work or meeting place rather than in the community, of course that is fine too.

 If none of these work for your group, take some time to really notice how things go in your community.
-Spot something that could be improved and suggest to your friends and neighbours that you work together to find a solution - it could be as simple as seeing that certain people in your street struggle to get their wheelie bins to the kerb for collection or are out of the house all day so their bins get left for hours blocking the pavement....
+Spot something that could be improved and suggest to your friends and neighbours that you work together to find a solution - it could be as simple as seeing that certain people in your street struggle to get their wheelie bins to the kerb for collection, or are out of the house all day so their bins get left for hours blocking the pavement....
 With a bit of cooperation these kinds of problems can be solved.
 And you will have connected with someone and perhaps made their day.